dhis2/dhis2-docs/src/commonmark/en/content/user/control-data-quality.md

 A validation rule could assert that "Suspected malaria cases tested" \>= "Confirmed malaria cases".

+The left and right sides must return numeric values.

 The validation rule analysis tests validation rules against the data registered in the system.
 Validation violations are reported when the